Characterization of individual charge fluctuators in Si/SiGe quantum dots: Gate-voltage sensitivity

+If the TLF responds primarily to the local heating effect, the switching time should vary symmetrically about the center of the transport peak.
+However, if the TLF responds primarily to the voltage-induced detuning or asymmetry change, the switching time should vary monotonically across the transport peak.

 Figure~\ref{fig:gate} illustrates how the switching time of the TLF changes with different gate voltages.
 For most gates except the plunger gate, the TLF switching time varies symmetrically across the transport peak.
 In these cases, we attribute this behavior to the local heating effect described earlier, where the switching time decreases with the conductance of the sensor dot.
 Under this assumption, the symmetric variation of the switching time indicates weak coupling to the gate electrode.
-This behavior is consistent with other observations of a SET-current-dependent TLF heating effect \cite{Kenyon2001}.
+This behavior is consistent with other observations of a quantum-dot-current-dependent TLF heating effect \cite{Kenyon2001}.
 In Fig.~\ref{fig:gate}a, however, we observe a monotonic change of the switching time across the center of the transport peak when we sweep the plunger gate, suggesting that the plunger gate couples strongly to the TLF.
-We have also conducted similar experiments for other TLFs in Device 1, and we usually find that one or two gates appear to couple most strongly to the TLFs (see Supplemental Material).
+Supplemental Figure S5 shows the results of similar experiments for other TLFs in Device 1 \cite{SMnote}, and we usually find that one or two gates appear to couple most strongly to the TLFs.